 Puget Sound offers both need-based and merit-based aid for undergraduate students.
 Students are automatically considered for merit scholarships when they apply to Puget Sound.
-Merit scholarships range up to $30,000, each year, renewable for up to five years.
+Merit scholarships range up to $31,000, each year, renewable for up to ten semesters.
 Students can also apply for two full tuition scholarships: the Lillis Foundation and the Matelich.

 Student eligibility for need-based aid is determined by the Free Application for Federal Student Aid (FAFSA) and is composed of grants, work-study employment, and loans.
 All eligible students seeking need-based aid should submit the FAFSA with your application.
 For priority consideration, we encourage applicants to file the FAFSA by the corresponding admission deadline.

 We encourage all families (students) to apply for financial aid by completing the FAFSA.
-The method of awarding financial aid is complex and is determined by many factors (such as income, household size, number of family members in college, age of parents, and special circumstances).
+The method of awarding financial aid is complex and is determined by many factors (such as income and household size).
 In addition, there are sources of aid such as Unsubsidized Stafford/Direct and PLUS loans that are available regardless of need.

 We do not offer need-based financial aid to students with non-immigrant visas.

 You can submit FAFSA corrections on part 2 of your Student Aid Report (SAR).
 We will receive the corrected information electronically and notify you if the information changes your financial aid award.

 Once admitted to Puget Sound, students will receive their admission decision and information about merit scholarships.
 The full financial aid award will be posted online and sent in the mail shortly after.